telerik/fiddler-everywhere-docs/advanced-techniques/tooling/changing-user-agent.md

 position: 40
 ---

-## The User-Agent Header
+# The User-Agent Header

 The `User-Agent` HTTP Header lets server identify the application, operating system, vendor, and/or version of the client that sends the request.
 Usually, each application sends its own specific `User-Agent` string value, but in some cases developers might want to quickly test server responses based on multiple different user agents.
 Additionally, when Fiddler issues a request thorugh its **Composer** it will also automatically set its own `User-Agent` value - the same could also happen while using other third-party proxy tools chained to Fiddler.

 You can easily create a rule that changes the `User-Agent` for any HTTP request that goes through Fiddler while using the Fiddler's rules.

-## Creating a "Set User-Agent" Rules

 In the below examples, we will create afew different rules named "Change User-Agent" that effectively changes the pre-set user agent header with predefined user agents that mock Chrome browser on Windows and on macOS.

-### Creating a "Set User-Agent Chrome Windows" Rule for Chrome Browser on Windows
+## Creating a "Set User-Agent" Rule for Chrome Browser on Windows

-To create a "Set User-Agent Chrome Windows" rule, set the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Set User-Agent Chrome Windows" rule, by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-- The HTTP Request header `user-agent` must be set with a wildcard value
+- Create an action that sets the HTTP Request header `user-agent` with the following value

     ```bash
     Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36`.
     ```

-- The HTTP Request header `sec-ch-ua-platform` must be set with a wildcard value `"Windows"`.
+- Create an action that sets the HTTP Request header `sec-ch-ua-platform` with value `"Windows"`.

-- The last `Update Response Body` action must use regular expression to match
+- Create an action `Update Response Body` taht sets the following regular expression match

     ```javascript
     (<script(?:(?!src).)*?>)